-In the mist of all this chaos, we are trying to deal with a new “Normality” in our new working environments!
+In the midst of all this chaos, we are trying to deal with a new “Normality” in our new working environments!

-Large volumes of companies have all shifted towards their employees working remotely to reduce the risk to their staff and maintain a level of service to their clients, BUT the company network and data are been put at risk.
+Large volumes of companies have all shifted towards their employees working remotely to help reduce risks to their staff and maintain a level of service to their clients, BUT, company networks and data are still at high risk of cyberattacks.

-Some companies do not have the same levels of security, like they did in their offices.
+Some companies do not have the same levels of security as they did in their offices.

 Cybercrime has seen a huge spike since this pandemic started, and they are taking advantage of the low levels of security.

-So how can you protect you and your company from been the victim of a cyberattack while working from home?
+So how can you protect yourself and your company from being the victim of a cyberattack while working from home?

 Make sure all the devices you are using for work and personal use are installed with the latest updates!
 This will make them more secure and less vulnerable.

-Malicious software can be installed in links you may click online, come in emails or something you download onto your computer.
-Having antimalware on your devices will help protect your devices from been infected.
+Malicious software is everywhere including online, in emails and in downloads.
+Having antimalware on your devices will help protect them from being infected.

 Working from home is creating a very fine line between business and personal time!
-When doing work, always use your work computer and devices for intend purpose.
+When doing work, always use your work computer and devices for intended purposes.
 Never work off your personal devices for work or mix your personal and work accounts.
 Keep them separate!

 Only download applications from official stores onto your computer /devices, that you may now need to get for remote working.

-How strong is your account passwords?
+How strong are your account passwords?
 We suggest enabling 2 step verification on all accounts.
-This will make it hard for them to be hacked.
+2 step verification makes it extremely hard for hackers to hack your device.

 Most devices give you an option to automatically lock after 60 seconds of inactivity.